Location Scout Services

 Heritage Site Access

-Established relationships with heritage authorities for filming at the Medina of Fez, Medina of Marrakech, Ksar of Aït-Ben-Haddou, Historic Meknes, and Rabat's modern capital district.
+Set up relationships with heritage authorities for filming at the Medina of Fez, Medina of Marrakech, Ksar of Aït-Ben-Haddou, Historic Meknes, and Rabat's modern capital district.

 Permit Navigation